unixpickle/cubezapp/assets/scripts/model/README.md

 The **Solve** object stores all the information for a single recorded time.
 Here are the fields and their types:

+ * `date` - int - the UNIX nanotime when the timer was stopped
  * `dnf` - bool - indicates if the solve was a DNF
  * `inspection` - int - the number of milliseconds the user inspected for
  * `memo` - int - the number of milliseconds the user took to memorize a cube for BLD